mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 packages required UPnP / DLNA streaming from a mobile device [experimental / in-progres]
 `<pkg_name>`
 installs package(s) specifified from Alchemist/Wheezy.
 You can specify any number of space-delimited packages such as "pkg1 pkg2 pkg3".
+`games`
+Installs a some open source games that you can then add to Steam via the "add non-Steam game" option.
 ***
 #### Extra Types available
 ***